-Are humans or other animals at risk of getting infected?
+Are humans or other animals at risk of getting it?

 There is no evidence of canine influenza virus transmission from dogs to humans so far, according to the American Veterinary Medication Association (AVMA).

-AVMA also states that there is no evidence that H3N8 canine influenza can be transmitted from dogs to other animal species.
+AVMA also states that there is no evidence that H3N8 canine influenza can spread from dogs to other animal species.
 The H3N2 strain, on the other paw, may infect other animals, such as cats and guinea pigs.

-As viruses have the potential to mutate, precautions should always be taken – keep infected dogs away from other animals and disinfect potentially contaminated surfaces.
+As viruses have the potential to mutate, you need to take precautions.
+Keep infected dogs away from other animals and disinfect potentially contaminated surfaces.

 How is it treated?

-A trusted vet will be able to advise on the most appropriate course of treatment.
+A trusted vet would be able to advise you on the most appropriate course of treatment.
 For mild cases, supportive care (proper nutrition and care) should be sufficient in helping dogs mount an immune response.
-If a secondary bacterial infection is diagnosed, antibiotics can be prescribed by a veterinarian.
+If there’s a secondary bacterial infection, your vet would prescribe antibiotics.

 Do you have a question related to your dog’s health and wellbeing?
 Comment below!